amosproj/amos2022ss06-idunion-blockchain-dashboard/Team-Handbook/Team-Handbook-Template/general/handbook-usage/readme.md

 ## Advantages

-In the **[ENTER TEAM NAME]** our handbook is extensive and keeping it relevant is an important part of everyone's job.
+In the AMOS Team 6 our handbook is extensive and keeping it relevant is an important part of everyone's job.
 The reasons for having our processes described in a handbook are:

 1. Reading is much faster than listening.
 1. Reading is async, you don't have to interrupt someone or wait for them to become available.